xa0412/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [c/COURSE]…​ [f/FRIENDSHIP_LEVEL] [t/TAG]…​`

 - Edits the friend at the specified `INDEX`.
-The index refers to the index number shown in the displayed friend list.
+The index refers to the index number **currently** shown in the displayed friend list.
 The index **must be a positive integer** 1, 2, 3, …​
 - At least one of the optional fields must be provided.
 - Providing new tags will update the friend's tags accordingly.
 - You can remove all the friend's tags by typing `t/` without specifying any tags after it.